What Is Network Optimization (and Why Is It Important)?

 Enhanced Employee Productivity

 Latency, packet loss, and downtime in internal networks prevent employees from being able to access and use vital tools and information when and how they need them most.
-Network optimization keeps data flowing properly, so your workforce doesn’t have to sit on its hands waiting for your network to catch up.
+Network optimization keeps data flowing properly, so your workforce doesn’t have to sit on their hands waiting for your network to catch up.

 Improved Analytics and Security Posture